 The Montgomery County Agricultural Fair has rides and attractions for all ages.
 There are kid-friendly trains, slides, merry go round, and tea cups.
 For adventurous adults, there are the gondola wheel, a haunted mansion, magic maze glass house, tilt a whirl, and many others.
 Purchase a one-day Megapass wristband to get on virtually every ride in the carnival.

 Every day, the fair also features great free entertainment.
 At the Xfinity Grandstand, enjoy Truck Drag Racing and ATV Drag Racing.
 Watch Swine Racing, a Comedy Hypnotist and, Extreme Illusions and Escapes at the PEPCO, an Exelon Company Community Stage

 There will also be fun contests with great prizes for everyone to get in on including photo contests, coloring and cheese carving.
 Of course, don’t forget to share your images with the Visit Montgomery Instagram page by tagging @visitmoco.

 Eating at the Fair

-Whether you are looking for something sweet or savory, the fair has it all.
+Whether you are looking for something sweet or savory, the fair offers an extensive array of food vendors.
 Cheese lovers should stop by the Big Cheese, which sold 10,000 gourmet grilled cheese sandwiches during last year’s festivities.
 Fans of the deep fried variety can get deep fried Twinkies, Snickers, Milkways, S’mores, and cheesecake at the fair.
 Demetri’s Greek Foods will have gyros, kabobs, pita sandwiches, and baklava to enjoy.
 Local popular Italian restaurant, Mama Lucia, will also be serving classics like lasagna, fettucine alfredo, baked ziti, and pizza.
-Click here for the full list of food vendors.

 Tickets and Hours of Operation